Who Should File Income Tax Return (ITR) for FY 2024-25 (AY 2025-26)

 Even if your income is below the threshold, you're still required to file an ITR if:

-• Over ₹2 lakh on foreign travel, or
+- You've spent over ₹2 lakh on foreign travel, or over ₹1 lakh on electricity bills.

 The government has made this mandatory under notification to increase transparency.